NuclearPowered/docs.reactor.gg/docs/basic/install_netsdk_example_template.md

 .NET, and ask in our community [Discord Server](https://discord.gg/Zcmsb9UGuq).

-## Download the Example mod template
+## Download the example mod template

 Now, the `Reactor.Template` example mod template needs to be installed on your computer.
 Then, the `dotnet` cli can scaffold the project.